 - 2 cups white whole wheat flour or whole wheat pastry flour

-- *4 ounces 1 stick cold, unsalted butter, cut into small pieces
+- 4 oz unsalted butter 1 stick cold and cut into small pieces

-- *2/3 cup chopped dried dates or currants or another dried fruit
+- 2/3 cup dates chopped (or another dried fruit, such as cranberries)

-- 3. After bringing the dough together, gently pat it into an 8-inch round.
+- After bringing the dough together, gently pat it into an 8-inch round.
 Cut into 8 wedges and transfer to the prepared baking sheet with some room between each one.
-Sprinkle the tops with the additional coconut or other sugar.
+Sprinkle the tops with the additional sugar.